 The King James has Job say, “I abhor myself.”
 But why would he loath himself?
 He’s done nothing wrong, And God knows it.
 He refuses to “curse God and die.”
 He yields in amazement to the glories of Creation.
 He “melts away.”

-Steven Mitchell calls this a masterpiece of world literature.
-He writes, “Its theme is nothing less than human suffering and the transcendence of it; it pulses with moral energy, moral outrage, and deep spiritual insight.”
-The insight, I think, is that despair is not the last word.
-“I melt away” is a permissible rendering, and more important, it captures Job’s amazement at the glory of Creation.
+Steven Mitchell finds the theme this masterpiece of world literature to be “. . . nothing less than human suffering and the transcendence of it; it pulses with moral energy, moral outrage, and deep spiritual insight.”
+The insight is that despair is not the last word.
+“I melt away” is a permissible rendering of the Hebrew, and it captures Job’s amazement at the glory of Creation.

 I can remember worse times – the sixties.
 That doesn’t make the present OK, but it shows we’ve survived, up to now, even worse.
 I ducked down in a VW van to hide a Black friend as we drove to Mississippi.
 Viola Liuzzo, a church activist from Detroit, had been murdered by the Ku Klux Clan.